The effect of JWST/NIRSpec data reduction on the retrieval of WASP-39b atmospheric properties

 There are two main aspects that must be considered regarding the saturated region.
 First of all, it covers mainly some $\rm{H_2O}$ absorption features (see Fig. 4 from \citealp{Rustamkulov2023}).
 Without the saturated region, the $\rm{H_2O}$ abundance retrieval relies heavily on the absorption peak at 2.8 $\mu$m, which is shared with $\rm{CO_2}$ and $\rm{H_2S}$ absorption, and on the continuum at the red end of the spectra, which is dominated by $\rm{CO}$.
-This fact increases the degeneracy between these parameters, along with temperature (as summarized in Fig. \ref{FigCornerExtraction}), which leads to lower accuracy when constraining their values.
+This fact increases the degeneracy between these parameters, along with temperature (as summarised in Fig. \ref{FigCornerExtraction}), which leads to lower accuracy when constraining their values.
 On the other hand, $\rm{SO_2}$ and $\rm{Na}$ are mostly unaffected by the removal of the saturated region.
 This supports the idea of removing the saturated region, as its inclusion seems to be a substantial source of dispersion for the different spectral data.

 It is important to highlight the increased homogeneity of the results from the retrievals without the saturated region, relative to the case presented in the preceding section.
-Results that diverged in more than an order of magnitude when using the full range of the spectra differ less than half of that when removing the saturated region.
+Results that diverged in terms of more than an order of magnitude, when using the full range of the spectra, differ by less than half of that when the saturated region is removed.

-In summary, taking care of saturation provides a better constrain on parameter degeneracies, it is at the cost of increasing result dispersion, depending on the exact procedures for the data calibration.
-While some prescriptions for the recovery of the saturated region are probably better or more sophisticated than others, comparing calibrations that include this particular region of the spectrum increases the dispersion of the retrieval results, in particular regarding the molecular abundances.
+In summary, taking care of saturation provides a better constrain on parameter degeneracies, but this comes at the cost of increasing result dispersion, depending on the exact procedures for the data calibration.
+While some prescriptions for the recovery of the saturated region are probably better or more sophisticated than others, comparing calibrations that include this particular region of the spectrum increases the dispersion of the retrieval results, particularly regarding the molecular abundances.